react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 Both these libraries require a minimal setup.

 In case of React-Native-Paper we need to wrap the component tree with a **Provider**.
-You can do this inside the exported component in the **App.tsx** file.
+You can do this inside the exported component in the **App.js** file.

 ```jsx
 import React from 'react';